 Why a bachelor’s in nursing at Davenport University?

 Whether you’re coming from high school or community college or already working as an RN, ADN, LPN or EMS, there are many pathways into Davenport’s nursing program.
-Whichever path you choose, you’ll have the 1:1 support of Davenport’s caring nursing faculty and staff.
-These and other differentiators of Davenport’s bachelor in nursing lead to higher-than-average NCLEX exam scores and 100% employment in nursing.
+Whichever path you choose, you’ll have the one-on-one support of Davenport’s caring nursing faculty and staff.
+These and other differentiators of Davenport’s bachelor's in nursing lead to higher-than-average NCLEX exam scores and 100% employment in nursing.

 Experience the Davenport difference:

 Credit for experience